-NJTPA's Compliance Manager serves as the Title VI Coordinator and is responsible for overseeing compliance and ensuring implementation of the Title VI program.
-The Coordinator of the Title VI Program is ultimately responsible for the day-to day administration and monitoring of Title VI and EJ activities and preparing all required reports.
-Other staff members are expected to provide information and support to assist the Title VI Coordinator to perform his or her tasks that pertain to non-discrimination regulations and procedures detailed in federal guidance and the NJTPA's Title VI Implementation Plan.
+In accordance with Title VI requirements, NJTPA Executive Director Mary D. Ameen has designated the NJTPA's Compliance Manager, Karen Rosenberger, to serve as the Title VI Coordinator.
+The Title VI Coordinator is responsible for overseeing compliance and ensuring implementation of the Title VI program and will have direct access to the Executive Director without intermediary for purposes of discussing and disseminating information related to the implementation of the Title VI Plan.
+The Compliance Manager position, in which the duties of the Title VI Coordinator are subsumed, reports directly to the Senior Director, Finance and Administration, who in turn reports directly to the Executive Director.
+In order to both preserve organizational unity of command as well as to facilitate direct access to the Executive Director without intermediary, the NJTPA Title VI Coordinator shall submit all reports and communications concurrently to the Senior Director, Finance and Administration and to the Executive Director on matters pertaining to the NJTPA Title VI Implementation Plan.
+The Title VI Coordinator is ultimately responsible for the day-to-day administration and monitoring of Title VI and EJ activities and preparing all required reports.
+Other staff members are expected to provide information and support to assist the Title VI Coordinator in completing tasks that pertain to non-discrimination regulations and procedures detailed in federal guidance and the NJTPA's Title VI Implementation Plan.